yiisoft/db/docs/en/query/where.md

 ## Object format

-Object Form most powerful and most complex way to define conditions.
+Object format is most powerful yet the most complex way to define conditions.
 You need to follow it either if you want to build your own abstraction over query builder or if you want to implement your own complex conditions.

 Instances of condition classes are immutable.
-Their only purpose is to store condition data and give getters for condition builders.
+Their only purpose is to store condition data and provide getters for condition builders.
 Condition builder is a class that holds the logic that transforms data stored in condition into the SQL expression.

 Internally, the formats described are implicitly converted to object format before building raw SQL, so it's possible to combine formats in a single condition:

 ```php
 <?php